 - In the Library tool, under Sessions Favorites, click on the adjacent (+) button, navigate to the folder and select Add.
 Alternatively, select the folder from Finder/File Explorer (Mac/Windows) and drag it to the Sessions Favorites.
 The folder will be added automatically.

-- In Capture One’s main menu or in the Camera tool action menu (...), select the Hot Folder Enabled option.
+- In Capture One’s main menu or in the Camera tool Action menu, the (...) icon, select the Hot Folder Enabled option.
 Capture One will monitor this folder for image files.